ScherrerMichael/domletters/README.md

 * The dominant letter count of `Arable` is 2, since `a` appears twice (once uppercase, once lowercase).

+## Requirements
+Rust is required to build and run this project. 🦀

+for linux installation:

+    `url --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh`

+and follow the install instructions. more info [here](https://www.rust-lang.org/learn/get-started)

 ## Build and Run